sqlmapproject/sqlmap/Usage.md

     sqlmap/1.0-dev-xxxxxxx (http://sqlmap.org)

-However, it is possible to fake it with the `--user-agent` switch by providing custom User-Agent as the switch argument.
+However, it is possible to fake it with the option `--user-agent` by providing custom User-Agent as the option's argument.

-Moreover, by providing the `--random-agent` switch, sqlmap will randomly select a `User-Agent` from the `./txt/user-agents.txt` textual file and use it for all HTTP requests within the session.
+Moreover, by providing the switch `--random-agent`, sqlmap will randomly select a `User-Agent` from the `./txt/user-agents.txt` textual file and use it for all HTTP requests within the session.

 Some sites perform a server-side check of HTTP `User-Agent` header value and fail the HTTP response if a valid `User-Agent` is not provided, its value is not expected or is blacklisted by a web application firewall or similar intrusion prevention system.
 In this case sqlmap will show you a message as follows: